If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - Lower and stable blood sugar and insulin levels are a sign of good metabolic health, but managing the symptoms with a high-fat diet does not lead to metabolic health.

 - The fundamental problem is not insulin toxicity.
 It’s energy toxicity.

-- When you eat, rather than focusing on avoiding short term blood sugar and insulin spikes, you should focus on higher satiety nutrient-dense food that will reduce your cravings and allow you to lose body fat.
+- When you eat, rather than focusing on avoiding short term blood sugar and insulin spikes, you should focus on high satiety, nutrient-dense food that will reduce your cravings and allow you to lose body fat.

-By using your blood sugars as a fuel gauge to return to just below your personal trigger, you ensure a long term negative energy balance.
-Over time insulin, blood sugars, waist, body fat and improved metabolic health will follow.
+We designed Data-Driven Fasting to solve the energy balance problem and avoid the many pitfalls and shortcomings of calorie tracking.
+Using your blood sugars as a fuel gauge to return to just below your personal trigger ensures a long-term negative energy balance.
+Over time, insulin, blood sugars, waist, body fat and improved metabolic health will follow.

 If you want to find Your Personal Trigger you can download our free baselining sheet here or download our free 130-page Data-Driven Fasting Manual here to learn all about how you can use Data-Driven Fasting to fine-tune your intermittent fasting routine to optimise your pre-meal blood sugars.

 - Download the (Free) Data-Driven Fasting Manual,

 - Join the Data-Driven Fasting Facebook Group, or

 - Join the next Data-Driven Fasting 30 Day Challenge.